robertwenner/comics/doc/settings.md

 the [checks](checks.md) chapter on how these are used.

-When the Comic modules process your comics, they run in this order: first, all checks run.
-(Checks may be skipped for comics that haven't changed, to speed up things.)
+When the Comic modules process your comics, they run in this order: first, all checks run, but the order of the checks is undefined.
+Checks may be skipped for comics that haven't changed, to speed up things.

 Then all output generators run.
 They run in a predefined order, as some output generators need data from previous ones, for example, the HTML